Chris-pter/Global-Carbon-Capture-Storage-Dashboard/README.md

 ## Data Source
-The data for this dashboard comes from [Kaggle](https://www.kaggle.com/datasets/konradb/carbon-capture-and-storage).
+The data for this dashboard comes from [Kaggle](https://www.kaggle.com/datasets/konradb/carbon-capture-and-storage) dataset, which was originally sourced from the National Energy Technology Laboratory's (NETL) Carbon Capture and Storage (CCS) Database.
+The original database tracks active, proposed, and terminated CCS projects worldwide.
 You can find the raw data files in the [Data Folder](Data) in this repo.

 ## How to check it out
 Since i can't host this dashboard live, you can  still get a full sense of the project by: